KaticaR/Learning-about-DATA/README.md

 Thank you for following my work!

-Wish you a plasent day!
+Wish you a pleasent day!

 Katica Ristic